-After we established that the Internet was critical to business, we built a team and I became the company's lead digital designer.
+After we established that the Internet was critical to business, I became the company's lead digital designer and we built a team.
 I was tasked with being the product designer and initial developer for new initiatives.
 My design team was an internal agency for the many branches of the business, designing and executing subsites.

 You name it, I did it.
 Design, code, user research, prototype, communicate, lead.

 A product manager and I faced a skeptical organization.
 We took it upon ourselves to learn about every department, write copy and digitize what resources we could.
 I then designed the website and maintained it.
 We were even the online customer support for a while, which was invaluable in understanding customer needs.
 As departments began to respond to our evangelism, we were able to write mini apps to expose internal data to address common customer needs.

 I also set up and maintained the web servers (Apache on Mac OS X Server 1.2, before Mac OS X 10.0 introduced the Aqua interface).

 The third person to join the team was a programmer, tasked with bringing equipment reservations to the web.
 We had to work with a hoary existing system designed for a phone-based reservation agent to complete on a terminal.

 I designed an efficient customer flow, fought for whatever technical and organizational changes needed to be made to support it, won more than I lost, and then implemented the front end.
 When we rolled out the site, the national reservation phone bank, then handling hundreds of thousands of calls a month, saw its volume drop in half.
 Inevitable, but we saved a lot of money and opened a massive new revenue channel.

 Written in Java and WebObjects, which had a database mapping tool that was especially useful, as I had to create order out of hundreds of tables across a 20-year-old tangle of company databases that managed to stay in sync with each other, without adding to the entropy.